Picture Component

 Source Props

-Prop | Example | Type | Status |
+| Prop | Example | Type | Status |

-src | src="/image.jpg" | String | Required |
+| src | src = "/image.jpg" | string | Required |

-media | media="(max-width: 430px)" | String | Required |
+| media | media = "(max-width: 430px)" | string | Required |

-width | width={500} | Integer (px) | Required |
+| width | width = {500} | number | Required |

-height | height={500} | Integer (px) | Required |
+| height | height = {500} | number | Required |

-sizes | sizes="(max-width: 768px) 100vw, 33vw" | String | - |
+| sizes | sizes="(max-width: 768px) 100vw, 33vw" | string | - |

 src

-A key difference between the native html element for
+A key difference between the native html element for <source> and the <Source /> component, is the html element does not accept a src attribute,

 media